Imperfect competition

-In economics, imperfect competition refers to a situation where the characteristics of an economic market do not fulfil all the necessary conditions of a perfectly competitive market.
-Imperfect competition will cause market inefficiency when it happens, resulting in market failure.
-Imperfect competition is a term usually used to describe the seller's position, meaning that the level of competition between sellers falls far short of the level of competition in the market under ideal conditions.
+In economics, imperfect competition refers to a situation where the characteristics of an economic market do not fulfill all the necessary conditions of a perfectly competitive market.
+Imperfect competition causes market inefficiencies, resulting in market failure.
+Imperfect competition usually describes behaviour of suppliers in a market, such that the level of competition between sellers is below the level of competition in perfectly competitive market conditions.